 Spread Co: this is a also a good provider with tight spreads and offers a USD25,000 demo account (or currency equivalent) As with many recently designed trading platforms, the software is maybe a bit more user friendly than some of its older competitors.

-Just remember that demo trading lacks the pressure that comes with real trades.
+Just remember that demo trading is a good first step but it lacks the pressure that comes with real trades.
 Fear and greed are powerful animals.
 An alternative would be to do it for real but with tiniest allowable stakes.
+Some providers offer another solution allowing you to try the real trading platform with a safety net

 A: This is really a personal decision more than anything else.
 I started live, and regretted it.
 However, I started the wrong way.
 I began with too small a fund relative to what I was trying to achieve.
 I did not understand any of the stuff in my list, all I could see was the house on the beach.
 I didn't have enough in my account to enable me to set sensible stops, I couldn't face the drawdowns whilst waiting to see if my trade was going to turn into a winner.
 The value in demo trading is two-fold -: